sleepyvco/QVCO/README.md

 q = +j
 ```

-and are mapped to the two physical quadrature modes according to the mode convention used in each dataset.
+and are mapped to the two physical quadrature modes according to the convention implemented in each script.

-The scripts explicitly label the selected and unselected physical modes so that the branch assignment can be checked directly from the source code.
+The selected and unselected branches are explicitly identified in the MATLAB code and generated plots.

 ---

 ## Reproducibility Notes

-- The S-parameter data are the extracted network data used by the released MATLAB scripts.
+- The S-parameter files are the extracted network data used by the released MATLAB scripts.
-- The MATLAB scripts contain the numerical post-processing required to obtain the released model results.
+- The MATLAB scripts contain the numerical post-processing used to obtain the released model results.
 - The phase-noise CSV files are direct instrument exports.
-- Screenshots are provided only as visual references; the CSV files should be used for numerical analysis.
+- The phase-noise screenshots are included only as visual references.
 - No foundry PDK, transistor-level design database, or proprietary process files are included.

 ---